 Maritime oil transport will be increasingly important to China in coming decades.
-China became a net oil importer in 1993 and a decade later was the second-largest-consuming and third-largest-importing nation.1 In 2006 China imported 40 percent of its oil, or 2.9 million barrels per day (bpd).
-China currently imports roughly 45 percent of its oil supply.
-China's rising motor vehicle ownership, its plans to double the size of its road network, and its domestic firms' huge fixed investments in steel, petrochemicals, and other energy-intensive basic industries could drive oil imports to as much as 60 percent of total oil demand by 2016.
-China is on track to become the world's second largest net oil importer by 2015.
-The International Energy Agency estimates that by 2020 China could import around 7 million bpd of crude oil, or double today's imports.2 Over the next fifteen years China's share of world oil consumption will more than double, with imports possibly rising to 80 percent by 2025.3 Despite new domestic fields, a highly touted pipeline from Kazakhstan, and planned lines from Russia, Chinese oil demand growth will likely overwhelm increases in nonmaritime oil supplies.
-Much of the new demand, therefore, will be met by seaborne oil shipments.

-Inspired by growing concerns about oil insecurity, interested Chinese parties advocate the construction of a state-flagged and, to a large extent, domestically constructed fleet of oil tankers capable of hauling up to threequarters of Chinese oil imports by 2020.4 Although PRC-owned tankers can currently transport less than 20 percent of China's oil imports, Chinese shipCHINESE EFFORTS TO CREATE A NATIONAL TANKER FLEET vards and shipping companies, driven by a combination of commercial and political concerns, are assembling a fleet of state-flagged very large crude carriers (VLCCs) that could carry upwards of 50 percent of Chinese oil imports by 2016.5 In practical terms, this means that more than fifty Chinese-flagged VLCCs could be plying the seas a decade from now.
+China became a net oil importer in 1993, and a decade later was the second-largest-consuming and third-largest-importing nation.
+In 2006, China imported 40 percent of its oil, or 2.9 million barrels per day (bbl/day).
+The International Energy Agency estimates that by 2020, China could import around 7 million barrels/day of crude oil, or double today's imports.
+(The United States currently imports between 10 and 12 million barrels a day of oil and other products.)
+Over the next 15 years, China's share of world oil consumption will more than double, with imports possibly rising to 80 percent by 2025.
+Most of the new demand will be met by seaborne oil shipments.
+Driven by growing concerns about oil insecurity, interested Chinese parties advocate the construction of a state-flagged and domestically constructed fleet of oil tankers capable of hauling up to three-quarters of Chinese oil imports by 2020.2 Currently, PRC-owned tankers can transport less than 20 percent of China's oil imports.
+By comparison, Japanese tankers can haul over 90 percent of the energy consumed by that nation.